Forex Education

 • Depository institutions

-The primary way commercial banks can raise funds is through saving deposits, time deposits, checkable deposits, and credit union deals, including shares as deposits.
+Commercial banks can primarily raise funds through saving deposits, time deposits, checkable deposits, and credit union deals, including shares as deposits.
 Generally, employees or members of an organization hold these share accounts.

 • Contractual Savings Institutions